Blog

 Jun 22, 2023 2:00:00 PM

-Everyone might know that changes the Reserve Bank of Australia (RBA) makes to the cash rate will impact home loans, but can it have the same effect on your car loan?
+Everyone might know that changes the Reserve Bank of Australia (RBA) makes to the Cash Rate will impact home loans, but can it have the same effect on your car loan?

-Car loans, personal loans, and credit cards are not usually directly linked to the cash rate in the same way as some mortgages.
+Car loans, personal loans, and credit cards are not usually directly linked to the Cash Rate in the same way as some mortgages.
 However, many lenders increase or decrease their interest rates according to the market rate.
 So, how much will your car loan interest repayments increase with the RBA’s recent rate rise?

 How Do RBA Rates Affect My Car Loan?